twindle-co/twindle/firstpr/ChiomaVera.md

-Chioma Vera Nkanmuo from Nigeria, Just starting out in Tech world (Beginner with basic knowlege of HTML and CSS).
+Vera from Nigeria, Beginner with Basic Knownledge of HTMLand CSS.
+I can work on projects by  searching the internet (Google).